luitel-prayush/luitel-prayush/README.md

 ## Objective

-My journey in computer science and software developemnt has led me to develop a passion for cybersecurity, and I am now eager to transition into this field, specifically aiming to land a rose as a Security Analyst or Security Engineer.
+My background in computer science and backend software development has naturally evolved into a deep interest in cybersecurity.
+Through hands-on experience building systems for high-stakes environments, I’ve come to appreciate the critical role security plays in every layer of technology.
+I'm now focused on transitioning into the cybersecurity field, with a strong interest in roles such as Security Analyst or Security Engineer.
+My goal is to apply my development expertise, analytical mindset, and growing security skillset to help organizations build secure, resilient systems from the ground up.

 ## Skills
 [Provide skills and associated project.
 Make sure to hyperlink the project - Remove this afterwards]]